wiringbits/scala-webapp-template/infra/README.md

 **NOTE** You will likely run the nginx stuff only once.

 After setting up everything:
+1. Deploy nginx: `ansible-playbook -i test-hosts.ini nginx.yml`
-1. Deploy the apps with: `ansible-playbook -i test-hosts.ini server.yml web.yml admin.yml`
+2. Deploy the apps with: `ansible-playbook -i test-hosts.ini server.yml web.yml admin.yml`
-2. Expose the apps to the internet with: `ansible-playbook -i test-hosts.ini nginx.yml nginx_site_admin.yml nginx_site_web.yml`
+3. Expose the apps to the internet with: `ansible-playbook -i test-hosts.ini nginx_site_admin.yml nginx_site_web.yml`

 Once everything is ready, run the first step to deploy the apps again (or use a single playbook to deploy a single app instead).